 Leon Raphael Lipkin was a -very- prolific toymaker, offering his services to other manufacturers as well as producing many and varied toys on his own account.
 This page intends to provide an impression and some background to the man who designed the three larger Spacex Stage 1 toys.
 Thankfully he had a name unique enough to find a few things:

-On August 1st, 1941, he came out of OCTU as a cadet to be commissioned a 2nd Lieutenant in the Royal Army Service Corps (what today we'd call supply and logistics), with Army Nr 198483 (unfortunately only relatives can request service records).
+On August 1st, 1941, he came out of OCTU as a cadet to be commissioned a 2nd Lieutenant in the Royal Army Service Corps (what today we'd call logistics and administration), with Army Nr 198483 (unfortunately only relatives can request service records).
 He ended the war as a (temporary) Major, and received a military MBE for gallantry in 1946.
 Although amongst Service units the RASC are the only ones considered to be combat troops as well, a military MBE is awarded for gallantry or acts of bravery not in the face of the enemy.
 (2)

-In March 1944, he married Rosemary Arbib in Marylebone, London.
+In early 1944, he married Rosemary Arbib in Marylebone, London.
 Her birth doesn't appear to be registered, meaning she'd've been born outside the UK (or just possibly due to a typo - the marriage entry for her name has her married to "Upkin"!).
-A daughter called Angela was born December 1945 in Islington (London/Middlesex), but that is sadly the only record I can find for her on FreeBMD, meaning she either didn't marry or left the UK.
+A daughter called Angela was born late 1945 in Islington (London/Middlesex), but that is sadly the only record I can find for her on FreeBMD, meaning she either didn't marry or left the UK.
 (3)

-The marriage to Rosemary appears to have foundered, for in March 1949 he married Gentilla Gottheimer in Willesden, Middlesex (North London), for whom there also doesn't seem to be a UK birth record.
+The marriage to Rosemary appears to have foundered, for in early 1949 he married Gentilla Gottheimer in Willesden, Middlesex (North London), for whom there also doesn't seem to be a UK birth record.
 They appear to have had no children together.
 (4)

 On 11 February 1954, Raphael and Gentilla registered what appears to be their first company: